nsde/web/blog/stream-two-screens-discord/page.md

 [Cover image](https://pixabay.com/photos/hands-ipad-tablet-technology-820272/) by [fancycrave1 on Pixabay](https://pixabay.com/users/fancycrave1-1115284/).

-# How to stream two streams on Discord at the same time
+# How to stream two screens on Discord at the same time
 ## OBS - Installation
 OBS (Open Broadcaster Software) is - according to its website:
 > "Free and open source software for video recording and live streaming."